edwinonine/Database-Design-and-Implementation-for-a-Hospital2/README.md

 . **Departments:** Structure and location of various hospital departments.

 This database solution will integrate these elements into a cohesive system, ensuring that the hospital can effectively manage and retrieve critical data in real time.

+## 2.0 Database Design: Third Normal Form (3NF)

+The goal of normalizing a database into Third Normal Form (3NF) is to reduce data redundancy and ensure data integrity by organizing tables and relationships correctly.
+The normalization process involves decomposing tables to meet specific rules for 1NF, 2NF, and 3NF.

+Steps in the Normalization Process:

+1. **First Normal Form (1NF):**

+      - Ensure that the table has no repeating groups (i.e., every column contains atomic values).

+      - Ensure that each column contains a single value.

+2. **Second Normal Form (2NF):**

+      - Ensure that the table is in 1NF.

+      - Remove partial dependencies, meaning every non-key column must depend on the entire primary key, not just part of it.
+3. **Third Normal Form (3NF):**

+      - Ensure that the table is in 2NF.

+      - Remove transitive dependencies, meaning non-key columns should depend only on the primary key and nothing else.

+**Proposed Database Structure in 3NF:**

+Tables:

+1.	**Patients:**

+    - Stores information about patients.

+2.	**Doctors:**

+    - Stores information about doctors.

+4.	**Medical Records:**

+    - Stores information on patients’ medical diagnoses, prescriptions, allergies, etc.

+6.	**Appointments:**

+    - Stores scheduling information for appointments between patients and doctors.

+8.	**Departments:**

+    - Stores department-related information, including doctor association.